waimea-jlerch/200DTD-assesment/docs/Development.md

 I added pin column in the student table.

 Moving on to designing the interface, my user have stated that
->I would prefer the main use of the site to be on computers
+>I would prefer the main use of the site to be on computers as in the future students will be required to bringe their devices to school.

-meaning that I should focus on designing the interface on desktop frame, and aware of desktop site format (eg. website conventions).
+meaning that I should focus on designing the interface on a desktop frame, and aware of desktop site format (eg. website conventions).

 ### 13/06/24